Scholarly Books

 Austrian and Habsburg Studies

-Since 1996, the Center has published a series of cutting edge monographs and volumes of selected papers from its international, multidisciplinary conferences in the series Austrian and Habsburg Studies.
-Below is a list of recent volumes in the series.
+Since 1996, the Center has published a series of cutting-edge monographs and volumes of selected papers from its international, multidisciplinary conferences in the series Austrian and Habsburg Studies.
+Below is a list of all of the volumes in the series.
 All volumes are available as ebooks.
 Visit Berghahn Books for a complete listing.

 Cover of Imagining Bosnian Muslims in Central Europe book